DePrinsT/distroi/README.md

+# DISTROI

-Python scripts to calculate a grid of MCFOST radiative transfer models for circumstellar disks and compare to optical interferometry observations.
+Python package to compute optical interferometry observables from radiative transfer model images and compare to optical interferometry observations.